Click for a transcript of the storage mini-lecture.

 Conversely, when it's time to utilize the gas, we can withdraw it.
 If the pressure is high enough, that is if it's higher than the downstream transmission pipeline, it'll free flow.
 At such point in time, as the reservoir pressure meets or is less than the downstream transmission pipeline, we'll use compressors to boost the pressure up from the reservoir.

 Oil and gas reservoirs converted to storage take approximately 50% of the capacity to be filled first before they can utilize it.
 We refer to this as the cushion, or base, gas.
-So, for example, a one billion cubic foot natural gas reservoir that we would like to convert to storage, is going to take 500 million cubic feet of natural gas to be put in place first.
+So, for example, a one billion cubic foot natural gas reservoir that we would like to convert to storage is going to take 500 million cubic feet of natural gas to be put in place first.
 The tier above that is what we refer to as the working gas.
 It is the usable space.
 It is the recoverable gas.
-This factor itself is one of the reasons why developing storage facilities can be so expensive, because that initial 50% of natural gas will have to be purchased and cannot be sold until the end of the life of the storage facility when it's extracted.
+This factor itself is one of the reasons why developing storage facilities can be so expensive -- because that initial 50% of natural gas will have to be purchased and cannot be sold until the end of the life of the storage facility when it's extracted.

-Another type, and these are very much used along the Gulf Coast, these are salt domes, or salt caverns.
-There are literally a large, impermeable hole.
+Another type, and these are very much used along the Gulf Coast, are salt domes, or salt caverns.
+There is literally a large, impermeable hole.
 When the natural gas, or natural gas liquids, are put into salt caverns, they do not escape.
 If you find a salt formation, it's very easy to form one of these.

 High pressure water carves out the reservoir.
 Then you inject gas into the cavern.
 And free flow it in or compress it, just as you will with the oil and gas reservoirs.
 The converse process of withdrawing, again, can also be free flow or compression.
 These actually have very high deliverability.
 They can be cycled numerous times.
 That means gas can be injected one day, withdrawn the next day, and so on.
 And so they make a very, very worthwhile type of storage facility.